GlastonburyC/RNAPath/README.md

 # Tissue multiclass segmentation by tiles clustering

-The following scripts foresee this file organization for the WSI; please, apply changes to the code in case of different structure.
+The following scripts expect the following file organization for the WSI; please, apply changes to the code in case of a different structure.
 ```
 SLIDES_DIRECTORY/
     ├── Tissue1